lure23/Rustyard/README.md

 DEBUG Out of 'tunnel()'
 ```

-This has not been observed on ESP32-C6 boards (ESP32-DevKit-M01).
+>Note: This is a common thing using ESP32-C3 boards.
+Has not been observed on ESP32-C6 (ESP32-DevKit-M01, in particular).
+>
+>If you have both boards, use `set-target` and retry on that one.

 ## Advanced